kvirc/KVIrc/README.md

 ## Downloads

-Try one of our fresh off-the-press [nightly builds for Windows, Ubuntu and Debian](https://github.com/kvirc/KVIrc/wiki/Downloading-KVIrcs-nightly-source-or-binaries).
+Try one of our fresh off-the-press [nightly builds](https://github.com/kvirc/KVIrc/wiki/Downloading-KVIrcs-nightly-source-or-binaries) for Windows, Ubuntu and Debian.

-We're also looking for volunteer packagers and maintainers to other Linux distributions, that can help us extend KVIrc's availability in other OS's.
+We're also looking for volunteer packagers and maintainers to other Linux distributions, that can help us extend KVIrc's availability in other operating systems.

-## Install and Compile
+## Compile Your Own

-If you want to compile KVIrc on your chosen platform, we have guides on how to do that for a few popuplar platforms:
+If you want to compile KVIrc on your chosen platform, we have guides on how to do that for a few popular ones:

 * [Linux](https://github.com/kvirc/KVIrc/wiki/installation)
 * [macOS](https://github.com/kvirc/KVIrc/wiki/Compiling-KVIrc-on-macOS)